 But the year was not just about cars.

 It was much more than that.
 Most memorable was my introduction to Detroit, a city I had no interest in or plans to ever visit.
-Now I am trying to figure when I can get there again!
+Now I am trying to figure out when I can get there again!
 Detroit is going through an amazing Renaissance just like the Buick brand.

 It's not just #ThatsABuick it's also #YesDetroit!

 Then there was food!
 Despite the #Experience Buick bloggers being from a variety of niches and geographical locations, food was a common bond that united us all.
 And the cuisine is an essential pillar of Buick's brand which was demonstrated by their sponsorship of the New York City Wine and Food Festival.

-Another area where Buick expressed their commitment to excellence and where they demonstrate their understanding of their audience is in their efforts of support NCAA sports and I still pinch myself when I think about my weekend in Indy for the NCAA basketball finals.
+Another area where Buick expressed their commitment to excellence and where they demonstrate their understanding of their audience is in their efforts to support NCAA sports and I still pinch myself when I think about my weekend in Indy for the NCAA basketball finals.

-I found friends, fine food and very unexpectedly a reminder of my own pursuit of happiness.
-The 24-hour of Happiness event to announce Buick’s new 24-hour test drive program was the impetus to recommit to happiness and the ultimate ability for Mr. Misadventures and I to very quickly decide we wanted some freedom and a little more adventure.
+I found friends, fine food, and very unexpectedly a reminder of my own pursuit of happiness.
+The 24-hour of Happiness event to announce Buick's new 24-hour test drive program was the impetus to recommit to happiness and the ultimate ability for Mr. Misadventures and I too very quickly decide we wanted some freedom and a little more adventure.

 I want to thank Buick for inviting me to #ExperienceBuick.